 The Competition Is Fierce

-Other bloggers in your niche are probably posting more often than you.
+It might feel like other bloggers in your niche are posting more often than you, and they might be.
 It may make you feel like you can’t compete with them, and if you’re really down on yourself, it may even have you wondering if there is a point to you even trying.

 There are a couple things to remember about your competitors: